Jun 02, 2026

 International Programs

-CSU Monterey Bay Education Abroad Opportunities
+Cal State Monterey Bay Education Abroad Opportunities

-CSU Monterey offers a range of extraordinary opportunities to expand your horizons, gain fresh perspectives, learn in new academic contexts, boost your resume, pick up or improve a foreign language, meet fascinating people, and challenge yourself in a completely unique way.
+Cal State Monterey offers a range of extraordinary opportunities to expand your horizons, gain fresh perspectives, learn in new academic contexts, boost your resume, pick up or improve a foreign language, meet fascinating people, and challenge yourself in a completely unique way.
 Learn more at the Education Abroad website.

 Education Abroad Eligibility Requirements for Current CSUMB Students